Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Diagnostic measures:

-· Assessment of the general somatic state of the patient (examination of the skin and visible mucous membranes, measurement of body temperature, blood pressure, pulse rate, respiratory rate, etc.);
+· assessment of the patient’s general somatic condition (examination skin and visible mucous membranes, measuring body temperature, blood pressure, pulse rate, breathing rate, etc.);

 Before transportation, be sure to:

-· Check and mark in the accompanying document the level of temperature, blood pressure, frequency and quality of pulse, respiration;
+· check and note in accompanying document level of temperature, blood pressure, frequency and quality of pulse, breathing;

-· Condition of the skin, a symptom of a "white spot";
+· condition of the skin, symptom “ white spot»;

-· If necessary, ensure airway patency and oxygen supply through the face mask;
+· if necessary, ensure patency respiratory tract and oxygen supply through a face mask;

-· To provide peripheral venous access (venous cannula with reliable fixation) - an attempt no more than 5-10 minutes.
+· provide peripheral venous access (venous cannula with reliable fixation) - attempt no more than 5-10 minutes.

-Start transporting the patient with an elevated leg end.
-The patient is transported in a horizontal position on his back with a roller under his shoulders.
-In case of violation of the patency of the upper respiratory tract - a roller under the shoulders, with arterial hypotension - the legs are raised above the level of the head.
+Start transporting the patient with the leg end elevated.
+The patient is transported in a horizontal position on his back with a bolster under his shoulders.
+In case of obstruction of the upper respiratory tract - a cushion under the shoulders; in case of arterial hypotension - the legs are raised above the level of the head.

 Diagnostics (hospital)